TechsCode-Team/UltraEconomyWiki/3-Features/02-Main.md

 * **`Vault Support`**
     All plugins that support Vault, will also support Ultra Economy
 * **`HEX & Gradient support`**
-    HEXCODE support and Gradient support while formatting the currecny.
+    HEXCODE support and Gradient support while formatting the currency.
 (Description and Format) *Gradient: `{#RRBBGG>}Insert a Description{#RRBBGG<}`*
     *Gradient: `{#RRBBGG>}{amount} Gem(s){#RRBBGG<}`*
     *HEXCODE: `{#RRBBGG}Insert a Description`*